pytest-dev/pytest-cov/README.rst

 Limitations
 ===========

-For distributed testing the slaves must have the pytest-cover package installed.
+For distributed testing the slaves must have the pytest-cov package installed.
 This is needed since the plugin must be registered through setuptools for pytest to start the plugin on the slave.

 For subprocess measurement environment variables must make it from the main process to the subprocess.
-The python used by the subprocess must have pytest-cover installed.
+The python used by the subprocess must have pytest-cov installed.
 The subprocess must do normal site initialisation so that the environment variables can be detected and coverage started.

 Acknowledgements
 ================

-`Marc Schlaich` and everyone else for contributing and creating `pytest-cov (and cov-core) <https://github.com/schlamar/pytest-cov>`_.
-This plugin is a merge of those two packages with other fixes.
+Whilst this plugin has been built fresh from the ground up it has been influenced by the work done on pytest-coverage (Ross Lawley, James Mills, Holger Krekel) and nose-cover (Jason Pellerin) which are other coverage plugins.

+Ned Batchelder for coverage and its ability to combine the coverage results of parallel runs.

+Holger Krekel for pytest with its distributed testing support.

+Jason Pellerin for nose.

+Michael Foord for unittest2.

+No doubt others have contributed to these tools as well.